grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-http/10-file- data- -filename-- -contentType- -.md

 ---
 title: 'file( data, [filename], [contentType] )'
 description: 'Create a file object that is used for building multi-part requests.'
+excerpt: 'Create a file object that is used for building multi-part requests.'
 ---

 Create a file object that is used for building [Multipart requests (file uploads)](/examples/data-uploads#multipart-request-uploading-a-file).